shivamgupta1319/EasyShare/README.md

 5. Control download permissions for shared files
 6. View shared files in the "Shared with Me" section

+## Folder Sharing Feature

+The folder sharing feature allows users to share access to local folders without uploading the content:

+1. Click "Select Folder to Share" to choose a local folder
+2. The application creates a reference to this folder in the database
+3. The folder can be shared with other users by email
+4. When accessing a shared folder:
+   - Folder owners need to reconnect to their folders after page refreshes
+   - Shared users can view folder contents after the owner connects
+5. The folder access uses File System Access API and permissions

+**Note**: Due to browser security restrictions, folder access requires re-authentication after each page refresh or browser restart.
+This is a security feature of the File System Access API.

 ## Browser Compatibility

 - The folder sharing feature requires a modern browser that supports the File System Access API